nsivakanthan/minima/_posts/2022-12-05-Effects-Of-Climate-Change-On-Natural-Disasters.md

 NOAA National Centers for Environmental Information (NCEI) U.S. Billion-Dollar Weather and Climate Disasters (2022). https://www.ncei.noaa.gov/access/billions/, DOI: 10.25921/stkw-7w73

-Centre for research on the epidemiology of disasters: Centre for research on the epidemiology of disasters (no date) Centre for Research on the Epidemiology of Disasters | Centre for Research on the Epidemiology of Disasters.
+Centre for research on the epidemiology of disasters: Centre for research on the epidemiology of disasters.
+Centre for Research on the Epidemiology of Disasters Centre for Research on the Epidemiology of Disasters.
 Available at: https://www.cred.be/publications

 Paper, D.A.
 (2020) How climate change contributed to the Australian bushfires, Double A Paper Supplier.
 Available at: https://us.doubleapaper.com/home/climate-change-australian-bushfires/